dichev/toolbox/README.md

 #### <a name="Logger"></a>Logger
-This is class which used to log deploy info in database.
+This is the class used to log deploy info in a database.
-You can use it separately, but its implemented in Program.js, in order to be used in automation project to log the deploy process.
+You can use it separately, but it's implemented in Program.js to be used in an automation project to log the deployment process.
 ```javascript
 // variant 1
 new Program({logs: cfg.logs})